 Cheryl Lowe, founder of Memoria Press, believed that Latin is the ideal foundation for a classical education for children in the elementary grades.
 Ideally, Latin study replaces some English language study (particularly grammar and vocabulary) through these years.
 All of these courses teach grammar—both Latin and English.
 While conversational language is sometimes taught, these are not conversational programs that leave the grammar for high school.
 Memoria Press’s Latin programs should appeal most to classical educators who want to capitalize on the younger child’s ability to memorize and drill to build a strong grammar-level foundation.

 Parents with no Latin background should find the Memoria Press courses very easy to use.
 Lesson preparation is minimal for the first two programs.
 These are not independent study workbooks.
 You really need to use the teacher manuals for lesson presentations.

-Prima Latina offers a slower, gentler pace for learning Latin that might suit children in grades 2 through 4.
-Latina Christiana I might be the starting point for students in grades 3 to 5 while First Form Latin could be the first course for students in grades 5 and up.
+Prima Latina offers a slower, gentler pace for learning Latin that might suit children in grades two through four.
+Latina Christiana might be the starting point for students in grades three to five while First Form Latin could be the first course for students in grades five and up.
 Parents unfamiliar with Latin themselves should probably choose the lower-level option when faced with two possibilities.
 Whichever courses you choose, by the end of eighth grade, students should be prepared for advanced Latin in high school, including reading Latin literature.
 They should also find the study of English and any of the Romance languages much easier.

 All of these Memoria Press courses teach medieval or “church” Latin pronunciation rather than “classical.”
-You should find the companion CDs very helpful for learning pronunciation.
+You should find the companion CDs or streamed audio files very helpful for learning pronunciation.
 Words and phrases relating to Christianity are included; content should be appropriate for both Protestants and Catholics.